alexhuang91/sp12/hw4/README.md

 To set this environment variable to your choice of `q` run the following command before starting the PostgreSQL server:

     $ export POSTGRES_Q_GRAM=q

+If PostgreSQL was already running, you'll need to restart it to pick up the new value of that variable:

+    $ $HOME/pgsql/bin/pg_ctl restart

 To get the C string containing the value of the environment variable use the `getenv` function.
 To then extract the value of `q` as an int use `atoi`